Raw plaster walls: how to achieve the rustic bare wall look

-Raw materials in interior design are on the rise; marble tiles, terrazzo floors, concrete surfaces and terracotta homewares are everywhere – and one trend we can’t get enough of is bare plaster walls.
+Raw materials in interior design are on the rise; marble tiles, terrazzo floors, corkboard, concrete surfaces, terracotta homewares and plywood walls are everywhere - and one trend we can't get enough of is bare plaster walls.

 Raw plaster walls, as they're also called, have a beautiful texture and inject a subtle, earthy wash of colour to your home - perfect for fans of industrial and shabby chic interiors and for those making over a period house.
 They provide a wonderful canvas for brighter colours to shine too, from pastels to bold pops of neon.
 Practically speaking, exposed plaster walls saves the cost of painting and they're free of chemicals too - win win!